-Special Needs Plans (SNPs)
+Special Needs Plans (SNP)

-Special Needs Plans provide benefits and services to people with specific severe and chronic diseases, certain health care needs, or who also have Medicaid coverage.
-SNPs include care coordination services and tailor their benefits, provider choices, and list of drugs they cover (formularies) to best meet the specific needs of the groups they serve.
+Special Needs Plans provide benefits and services to people with specific diseases, certain health care needs, or who also have Medicaid coverage.
+SNPs tailor their benefits, provider choices, and what drugs they cover to best meet the specific needs of the groups they serve.